Juniper/ChassisInfoFetcher/README.md

 #### Hyper-V needs to be disabled!
 Go to Command Prompt -> Programs and Features -> Turn Windows features on or off -> Uncheck Hyper-V

 #### Install VirtualBox:
->Go to virtualbox.org/wiki/Downloads and select Windows hosts
+>Go to www.virtualbox.org/wiki/Downloads and select Windows hosts

 #### Install Vagrant:
->Go to vagrantup.com/downloads.html
+>Go to www.vagrantup.com/downloads.html

 #### Specify path:

->The default path specified for the ChassisInfoFetcher is the root directory on your device.
+>The default path specified for the ChassisInfoFetcher is the "C:\" directory on your device.
 If you have placed the folder somewhere else, please edit the 5th line of the Vagrantfile from "C:\" to the actual directory used.

 In the command prompt run:
 >cd C:\ChassisInfoFetcher